 Section 1102.5: Protecting Whistleblower Employees From Retaliation

-If you believe that your employer is violating the law, you may be reluctant to speak out or to report the illegal conduct to anyone, out of fear that your employer will retaliate against you (by terminating your employment, for example).
+You may believe that your employer is violating the law.
+However, you may be reluctant to speak out or to report your employer's illegal conduct, out of fear that your employer will retaliate against you (by terminating your employment, for example).
 California attempts to vitiate that fear through its whistleblower statute, otherwise known as California Labor Code Section 1102.5 ("Section 1102.5").
 Section 1102.5 expressly prohibits the following conduct by your employer:

 No. 1: Your employer may not retaliate against you for disclosing information about illegal conduct (a) externally to a government or law enforcement agency; or (b) internally to your supervisor(s) or to another employee who has the authority to investigate, discover, or correct the legal violation (e.g., the company's legal department).

 No. 2: Your employer may not retaliate against you for refusing to participate in illegal conduct or activity.

 No. 3: Your employer may not retaliate against perceived whistleblowers.
 For instance, your employer might believe that you are a whistleblower (when in reality, you are not a whistleblower).
 Regardless of whether you are a perceived whistleblower or an actual whistleblower, your employer may not retaliate against you in either instance.

 No. 4: Your employer may not engage in "anticipatory retaliation."
 This is when your employer retaliates against you because it anticipates that you might disclose information about the employer's illegal conduct to a government or law enforcement agency (or to the company's legal department, etc.).
 Section 1102.5 prohibits such conduct.

 No. 5: Your employer may not retaliate against you because of the fact that you were a whistleblower in your previous employment.